A fiberglass swimming pool is the easiest to maintain due to its smooth surface, which is easy to clean and highly resistant to algae.

 2. Algae

 Algae are also organic stains that result from low free chlorine levels.
-As said earlier, getting algae in a fiberglass pool is not easy due to the smooth and coated surface that it comes with.
+As said earlier, getting algae in a fiberglass pool is not easy due to its smooth and coated surface.

 However, this depends on how well one maintains pool chemicals, particularly the free chlorine level.
 Algae can be green, yellow, and black.

-To be sure you are dealing with algae (organic stain) and not a metal stain (inorganic stain), conduct an Overnight Chlorine Loss Test (OCLT).
-Add chlorine into the pool in the evening and compare FC readings in the morning.
-If it falls by over 2ppm the following morning, that is algae.
+To be sure you are dealing with algae (organic stain) and not a metal stain (inorganic stain), conduct an Overnight Chlorine Loss Test (OCLT): Add chlorine into the pool in the evening to read 3 ppm.
+Retake the FC reading in the morning; if it falls by over 2ppm the following morning, that is algae.

 Causes of Inorganic Stains in a Fiberglass Pool